 How much sodium you need per day changes according to your age, sex and life-stage.

-The DRV* set for healthy adults (over the age of 18), including during pregnancy and lactation, is 2 g of sodium per day.
+The dietary reference value (DRV)* for healthy adults (over the age of 18), including during pregnancy and lactation, is 2 g of sodium per day.
 This translates roughly to 5 g, or a teaspoon of table salt (sodium chloride), which is our main source of sodium in the diet.

 Similar to chloride, the recommended amount for sodium is considered both safe and adequate, which means it’s enough to meet our bodies’ needs while preventing us from having a higher risk of specific health consequences linked to diets high in sodium chloride, such as higher blood pressure and cardiovascular diseases.